-This statistical analysis plan (SAP) provides the necessary information to perform the final statistical analysis as well as the interim analyses for study AS0010.
+This statistical analysis plan (SAP) provides the necessary information to perform the final statistical analysis as well as the interim analyses for study AS0011.
 It also defines the summary tables, listings and figures (TFLs) to be generated for the interim and final clinical study report.

-The SAP is based on the Protocol Amendment 4 (16 FEB 2021) and China local Protocol Amendment 4.3 (16 JUN 2021).
-All references to study protocol hereafter refer to these two versions of the protocol, and, unless otherwise specified, the study will be analyzed as described in these versions of the protocol.
+The SAP is based on the Protocol Amendment 4 (16 FEB 2021).
+All references to study protocol hereafter refer to this version of the protocol, and, unless otherwise specified, the study will be analyzed as described in this version of the protocol.
 If a future protocol amendment necessitates a substantial change to the statistical analysis of the study data, or if analysis definitions must be modified or updated, this SAP will be amended accordingly.